-Christkindlmarket — Chicago’s take on a traditional German holiday bazaar — is back.
+Christkindlmarket — Chicago’s take on a traditional German Christmas market — is back with locations in the Loop and Wrigleyville.
 Should you take the kids?
 Ja!
 Shop, eat, enjoy free entertainment, shop some more, and even say “guten tag” to Santa Claus.
 Read on for the highlights and a few tips on what to do while you’re in the area.

-Kicking off November 17 and packing up December 24, head to Daley Plaza, where you’ll see the market’s signature wooden cabins topped with festive red-and-white-striped canopies.
+Taking place November 15-December 24 at Daley Plaza and November 22-December 31 at Wrigleyville’s Gallagher Way, you’ll see the market’s signature wooden cabins topped with festive red-and-white-striped canopies.
 Inspired by the real deal in Nuremburg, each cabin is packed with handmade gifts, food and drinks from around the world and many are run by native German speakers.
 The market is outdoors and we all know how cold our fair city can get, so bundle up and spend your time there wisely.

 Santa’s abode comes to the market courtesy of the Department of Cultural Affairs and Special Events for the City of Chicago and sits next to the City’s official Christmas tree.
 You have to stand outside in line to see the big guy in red, but it’s worth the wait for a one-on-one meeting.
 Snap photos, dish what’s on your list, and savor the “ho, ho, ho.”